 Worldwide Tax rates

-Below is a table of current worldwide tax rates, the UAE which currently has a zero corporation tax rate is in a unique position as the majority of developed and third world counties impose corporation tax including its GCC (Gulf Corporation Council) neighbours with the exception of Bahrain.
+Below is a table of current worldwide tax rates, the UAE which currently has a zero corporation tax rate is in a unique position as the majority of developed and third world countries impose corporation tax including its GCC (Gulf Cooperation Council) neighbors with the exception of Bahrain.

 GCC Corporation Tax rules

-As mentioned previously, only Bahrain, UAE’s GCC neighbour does not impose corporation tax on corporates.
+As mentioned previously, only Bahrain, UAE's GCC neighbor, does not impose corporation tax on corporations.
 The corporation tax regimes of fellow GCC nations are as follows:

 In Qatar, corporation tax is imposed on profits attributable to non-Qatar nationals at the rate of 10%, however there are separate rates applied to companies operating in the Oil and Gas industry.
 Exceptions are also given to charities and non for profit entities.

-The implementation of corporation tax in the UAE will not be straight forward but nonetheless inevitable.
-Complexities include that fact that each of the UAE’s emirates currently has its own laws on corporate taxes for companies operating within the emirate.
+The implementation of corporation tax in the UAE will not be straightforward but nonetheless inevitable.
+Complexities include the fact that each of the UAE's emirates currently has its own laws on corporate taxes for companies operating within the emirate.
 The challenge here would be to ensure a smooth transition from emirate-specific taxes to federal taxes, while avoiding double taxation.
 The taxing of SMEs disproportionately in comparison to international operations, or treating companies registered in one emirate differently from companies registered in another, is another factor which would need to be cleared up before corporation tax is enacted.
-SME’s are urged to keep abreast of the latest information released by the ministry of finance and staying ahead by improving internal accounting processes.
+SMEs are urged to keep abreast of the latest information released by the ministry of finance and stay ahead by improving internal accounting processes.